 « View by Track

-This boot camp will equip you with the knowledge and information you need to build your new career in the public relations industry, whether you are a reporter, recent graduate or transitioning professional.
+In this overview of public relations and communications concepts, gain the knowledge and information you need to build your new career in the industry, whether you are a reporter, recent graduate or transitioning professional.

 Robin Schell, APR, Fellow PRSA